liyoumin/personalweb/content/post/get-started/index.md

 ---
-title: AAEA in Denver, CO
+title: AAEA in Denver, CO 2025; AAEA in Kansas, MO 2026
-summary: Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1
+summary: Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Extension water & resoiurce session (2025, 2026); Presenter in Environment & Resource Economic (2026); Presenter in Experimental economics session (2026)
-date: 2025-07-27
+date: 2025-07-27; 2027-07-29

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.